New Flyer Xcelsior: Electric variants

+A trolleybus version of the Xcelsior debuted in 2015 on the Seattle trolleybus system.
+King County Metro ordered both the rigid XT40 and articulated XT60 in 2013, and received the first deliveries in 2014.
+The San Francisco Municipal Transportation Agency later purchased both for the San Francisco trolleybus system, where they debuted in 2018.
+As of 2025, no other systems operate the trolleybus variant.

+Autonomous variant

+New Flyer and Maryland-based Robotic Research announced a partnership in May 2019 to develop autonomous buses.
+The project was funded by a million grant from the Federal Transit Administration's Integrated Mobility Innovation Program.

+The prototype Xcelsior AV was unveiled in January 2021.
+New Flyer described the Xcelsior AV as the "first heavy-duty autonomous transit bus" in North America, and claimed that the prototype met the SAE J3016 Level 4 of autonomy.
+The Xcelsior AV is battery-electric, based on the XE40 chassis, and uses Robotic Research's AutoDrive suite of sensors and AutoDrive ByWire mechanical actuators.

+The first three Xcelsior AV buses were scheduled to be tested in 2021 on the CTfastrak bus rapid transit line in Connecticut, in partnership with the Connecticut Department of Transportation.
+The deployment on a BRT line, with a dedicated right-of-way, was intended to test the vehicles' ability to perform precision docking at station platforms and platooning multiple vehicles.

+Variant discontinuations

+In August 2024, New Flyer announced the discontinuation of the XDE60 variant in model year 2026, and the XDE35 and XN35 models in model year 2027, citing reduced demand and the unavailability of powertrains for those models which would meet tightening U.S. EPA standards.
+New Flyer rescinded the announced discontinuation of the XN35 in May 2025.

+Specifications

 Xcelsior CHARGE

-A 5-door XE60 battery electric bus with City Line livery operated by Spokane Transit charging via SAE J3105 overhead charging station.
+An XE60 battery electric bus operated by Spokane Transit charging via SAE J3105 overhead charging station.

-The first Xcelsior battery electric buses (XE40) were built in 2014 and delivered to the Chicago Transit Authority and Winnipeg Transit.
-Massachusetts Bay Transportation Authority was the lead agency for the XE60, ordered in January 2019 and placed into service on July 31, 2019.
-The Toronto Transit Commission operates 25 XE40 buses.

-The first battery electric Xcelsior buses were a powertrain option within the regular Xcelsior line; development was announced in 2011, a prototype was shown in 2012, and regular production began in 2014.
-The original battery electric Xcelsior bus, offered as an XE40, used a permanent magnet traction motor built by Siemens.
-In October 2017, the Xcelsior CHARGE sub-line was introduced.

 The Xcelsior CHARGE variant (XE) uses the Siemens ELFA2 electric drive system with different options for battery capacity, depending on the charging speed and range required.
 The traction motor used has an output of either 210 or 280 hp and 1033 or 1475 lbft.
 Batteries are supplied by XALT Energy or A123 Systems (XE60 long-range models and XHEnn fuel cell models).
 On-route rapid charging is provided through an overhead pantograph designed to be interoperable with the SAE J3105 standard supplying 300–450 kW.
 Shop or depot charging may be performed using SAE J3068 and J1772 connectors supplying up to 150 kW.

 At Altoona, the as-tested empty weight of an XE40 was measured at 32770 lb with a capacity of 76 (38 seated passengers + 37 standing passengers + 1 driver) for a total GVW of 43550 lb.
 It was equipped with 4 XALT Xsyst 7 (7 kWh) batteries and a SPHEROS fuel-fired heater.
 When accelerating from a constant speed, the bus emitted an average maximum noise level of 66.1 dB(A), considerably lower than the average maximum noise level of 70.4 dB(A) measured from a conventionally-powered XD40.